vaibhav1809/khoj/documentation/blog/make_personal_ai_open.md

 The beauty of HuggingFace and releasing open-source models to the public is that they can be rigorously tested in the open, so that independent bodies can verify certain behaviors and expectations.
 You get things like [transparent leaderboards](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) where you can compare and contrast performance across a suite of tests.
 Before OpenAI closed up all their processes, their [research and publications](https://openai.com/research) were critical for better understanding how this technology is being developed and potential limitations, making it more observable and comprehensible.

+Critically, people will be sharing their most sensitive data with personal AI services.
+Tax documents, electronic health records, immigration papers, these are all going to be shared with companies that store, process, and share your data.
+It's essential that we not again be trapped into an online incentive structure that sells people's data and provides predatory personalization for capital gain.

 LLMs are so new, and they are a cornerstone for technology that is going to so change how we live.
 It’s critical we get the correct levers in the world of evaluation and verification to usher in the next generation of digital life safely.
 Trust and empowerment go a long way for moving humanity forward.
 And in the end, the power and capability for using any of these technologies needs to remain in the hands of the individuals whom they're meant to serve.
 Company targets changing and quarterly goals fluctuating shouldn’t mean our personal AIs go dark.
 We need to build with resilience in mind.

 In summary, what we need is:
-1. **Observability**: Independent researchers and auditors should easily be able to audit the interactions between a system and its users.
+1. **Observability**: Independent researchers and auditors should easily be able to test the interactions between a system and its users.
 2. **Transparency**: Users should be able to easily verify the behavior of an application.
 3. **Ownership**: Users should always have the option for running their personal AI services on their own terms, even if the company providing a service goes out of business.